Skip to content

 Last Update: 2023-10-21

-Questions around the testing topic come up quite often together with React Query, so I'll try to answer some of them here.
-I think one reason for that is that testing "smart" components (also called container components) is not the easiest thing to do.
+Questions around the testing topic come up quite often together with React Query, so I’ll try to answer some of them here.
+I think one reason for that is that testing “smart” components (also called container components (opens in a new window)) is not the easiest thing to do.
 With the rise of hooks, this split has been largely deprecated.
 It is now encouraged to consume hooks directly where you need them rather than doing a mostly arbitrary split and drill props down.

 I think this is generally a very good improvement for colocation and code readability, but we now have more components that consume dependencies outside of “just props”.